Six misconceptions about algorithms

 Brain drain

 At the same time, there’s a brain drain among Dutch universities.
 AI professors are said to be moving abroad en masse, according to innovation center ICAI.
 “The Netherlands was an early adopter when it comes to developing AI knowledge, but it’s losing momentum,” AINED warns.
 The cooperative relationship, which is supported by the Boston Consulting Group (BCG), among others, argues for a national AI strategy.
-Most countries, including in Europe, have already formulated such a strategy.
+Most countries, including those in Europe, have already formulated such a strategy.
 In short: the Netherlands is more of a rear guard than a pack leader.

 The Artificial Intelligence handbook Image of The Artificial Intelligence handbookAlgorithms and AI can no longer be ignored by any serious business.
 If you want to apply algorithms and AI to improve your organization's decision-making, this book is essential reading.
 Make your organization more intelligent and agile using AI and algorithms.view the Artificial Intelligence handbook